-Webhallen runs a hybrid IT Operations where a major part of infrastructure is on-prem, in addition to SAAS service.
-All infrastructure is secured with adequate IT Security software and hardware, and constantly reviewed and improved if needed.
-During 2022, Webhallen had no identified leaks, thefts or losses of customer data.
-Webhallen's primary touchpoint for identifying leaks is Customer Service, who has instructions to relay all GDPR related support tickets to the IT Department.
-In general, Webhallen cares for and listens to its customers.
-During 2022 there was one complaint from a customer on Data Privacy that resulted in a review of the GDPR policy and a decision to rewrite some parts of the policy during 2023.
+bhallen runs a hybrid IT erations where a major t of infrastructure is prem, in addition to AS service.
+All infraucture is secured with quate IT Security softe and hardware, and stantly reviewed and roved if needed.
+Dur-2022, Webhallen had no ntified leaks, thefts or ses of customer data. bhallen's primary touchnt for identifying leaks ustomer Service, who instructions to relay all PR related support tickto the IT Department.
+In eral, Webhallen cares and listens to its cusners.
+During 2022 there s one complaint from a tomer on Data Privacy resulted in a review of GDPR policy and a decito rewrite some parts he policy during 2023.